 On my last visit, pool hours were between 10:00 a.m. and 10:00 p.m.
 With that being said, pool hours vary throughout the year at all Disney resorts depending on various factors.

-The Riviera pool has a spacious deck, providing plenty of places to lounge.
+The Riviera pool has a spacious deck that provides plenty of places to lounge.

 One end of the pool is zero-entry.

-The other end of the pool has that amazing waterslide you’ve probably already heard about.
-I remember when the Riviera was being built, this was one of the most talked about aspects of the Disney Vacation Club Resort.
+The other end of the pool has a fantastic waterslide!
+When the Riviera was being built, this was one of the most talked-about aspects of the Disney Vacation Club Resort.